We have put a lot of thought (and code) into this new pricing type since the announcement a week ago.

 This is a follow up post, showing the current and final implementation – at least for the upcoming picu Pro release.

-I think we make some great improvements:
+I think we made some great improvements:

 Stars can also be changed in the lightbox view: